Arshad Nadeem hails nation's support after Paris Olympics triumph

 Sports

-Nadeem stated that he was unable to sleep after the immense love and support by the Pakistais
+Nadeem stated that he was unable to sleep after the immense love and support by the Pakistanis

 MIAN CHANNU (Dunya News) – National hero Arshad Nadeem, who brought glory to Pakistan with his javelin throw at the Paris Olympics, expressed immense joy and gratitude for the nation's support.